skyformat99/ubjsc/README.md

 ### Python

-After building, Python .whl should lie in the build folder.
+After building, Python .whl should be in the build folder.
 You can import it with:

     pip3 install ubjspy*.whl